LazerLambda/Promptzl/docs/source/tutorial_causal_lms.rst

 Classifying the Dataset
 -----------------------

 To classify the dataset, we can use the model's :code:`classify` method.
-This method returns an object containing the predictions and the distribution.
+This method returns an :class:`promptzl.utils.LLM4ClassificationOutput` object containing the predictions and the distribution.
-It is also possible to get the (combined) logits for each class; however, the default behavior only returns predictions and distributions.
+It is also possible to get the logits for each class.
 The method is called as follows:

 .. code-block:: python